JohnnyJem/MicrobeTouch/README.md

 Microbe Touch
 ----------------------------
-Nurture and interact with microbes.
+Control, nurture, and lead your microbe away from danger in a playground filled with nutrients, other microbes, and dangerous predators.